 School Resource Division

-The School Resource Division of the Greensburg Police Department consists of two full-time School Resource Officers.
+The School Resource Division of the Greensburg Police Department consists of three full-time School Resource Officers.
 A School Resource Officer (SRO) is a sworn law enforcement officer who works in a school environment.
 SROs are trained to provide a safe environment for both teachers and students.
 SROs work with students to help educate and mentor them so they can learn to make good choices during any situation.
 SROs build positive relationships with children and teenagers, and by doing so help make the school a safer more enjoyable place for others.